ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

-  Dressed in blue, blue like the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in gowns of brown,
+  Dressed in blue, blue like the sky the lads bow to their ladies who are dancing nearby, the ladies shimmer in gowns of brown
-  All is aflutter over the chalk hill Downs.
+  All is aflutter
+  over the chalk hill Downs.
 alignPoemLeft: false
 removePostcardPadding: true
 address: |-